mevdschee/wped/README.md

 ### Running

+You can search Wikipedia using the following syntax:

 ```
 wped [-f] [-l lang] [search]
 ```

-And if you ran the last line of the installation you also have a Wiktionary command:
+And if you ran the last line of the installation (optional) you also have a Wiktionary command:

 ```
 wikt [-f] [-l lang] [search]
 ```

-If your search returns only a single result you may give the optional "-f" flag to retrieve the full Wikipedia document of the first result.
+If your search returns only a single result you may give the optional "-f" flag to retrieve the full Wikipedia/Wiktionary document of the first result.
 You can override the language with a two letter code (ISO 639-1) using the "-l" flag.
 If you do not enter a language, then "en" is chosen by default.